egr314-team303/asu/index.md

 :star: From the example of our selected product,We found out that Products have longer lifespan, power efficient and power supplies need to be replaceable are really important.

+And here is the user story we collected &#10084:

+William is a father with two children.
+He wants to give his children an intellectual education of engineers at an early stage.
+He needs a robot that can attract children's attention with interesting performances, and at the same time has monitoring functions (such as temperature, humidity, wind, atmospheric pressure, etc.)

+The user story proves that how necessary this product in the society.

 * Then we researched the source and price of this product and the description of this product.
 At the same time, we also conducted research on the after-sales evaluation of this product.
 We extracted the customer needs we need from customer evaluations, and then transformed them into product requirements for our own robot research and development.
 (For complete research, please see the complete User Needs above)